MerryThe'sChristmasCollection

 N8

 The next nativity scene consists of a folder (first and second photo) with three sheets of cut-out figures.
-The design is by J. Gouppy, who also made postcards illustrations, of which some are shown in the section "cards".
+The design is by Jacques Gouppy, who also made postcard illustrations, of which some are shown in the section "cards".

 Dimensions: 24,5 cm x 16 cm.